-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
-This review of Liquid consists of four parts: general information, fees, deposit methods and security.
+A crypto exchange guide must provide reviews of all of the crypto exchanges out there, so that you can find the right one for you.
+This review of Liquid consists of four parts: general info, fees, deposit methods and security.

 With respect to liquidity, this is a strong exchange.
-When listing cryptocurrency exchanges after their 24 hour trading volume, the exchange was on place no. 22 on the date of first writing this review (20 December 2018).
+On Coinmarketcap's list of exchanges based on 24 hour trading volume, the exchange was on place no. 22 on the date of first writing this review (20 December 2018).
 Their 24 hour trading volume was approx. USD 277 million.
-This is far better than most other cryptocurrency exchanges.
 Looking at the 30 day trading volume, the exchange is placed even better at the list (top 20), with a 30 day trading volume of approx. USD 4 billion.
-From our understanding, if you’re looking only at the fiat-to-BTC trading volume, the only exchange with a higher trading volume in this specific group of trading pairs was Bitfinex.

 US-investors may only trade crypto-to-crypto (and not fiat-to-crypto) here.
 The primary reason for excluding US-investors from fiat-to-crypto trading is legal.
 The US-legal regime imposes obligations on many companies accepting funds from US-investors.
 Such obligations include, inter alia, preparing marketing material in accordance with SEC-standards and registering them with the SEC (a burdensome process).
 If you’re a US-investor looking for a platform where you can trade fiat-to-crypto, use our Exchange Finder to find out which alternatives you have.